google/proto-quic/src/base/numerics/README.md

 The following are for converting `ClampedNumeric` instances:

 *   `type` - The underlying numeric type.
+*   `RawValue()` - Returns the raw value as the underlying arithmetic type.
+This is useful when e.g. assigning to an auto type or passing as a deduced template parameter.
 *   `Cast<>()` - Instance method returning a `ClampedNumeric` derived from casting the current instance to a `ClampedNumeric` of the supplied destination type.